slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Perfectionism is the fear of being criticized."
 -- Caroline Myss*

-> *"And now that you don't have to be perfect, you can be good."
+> *"And now that you don’t have to be perfect, you can be good."
 -- John Steinbeck*

 Strive for excellence, not for perfection.
 From good enough you derive success.
 From perfection you derive procastination, anxiety and depression.

-It's liberating to see yourself as a «doist».
+It’s liberating to see yourself as a «doist».

 > *"Perfectionism doesn’t make you feel perfect; it makes you feel inadequate."
 -- Maria Shriver*